PLGameClub-code/Cloudflare-UFW/README.md

 Press ESC on your keyboard.
 Press `:` and type `wq`.

-Your condiguration should be saved and runn weekly.
+Your condiguration should be saved and run weekly.